open-telemetry/semantic-conventions/docs/sampling/README.md

 - use the `sampling.randomness` attribute value if it is present (logs only), or
 - use the least significant 56 bits of the W3C Trace Context TraceID, as described in the W3C Trace Context Level 2 specification.

-Only one of these cases should be true for an item of telemetry.
 In the first two cases, where Randomness is explicitly encoded, the value is represented by exactly 14 hexadecimal digits.

 Sampler implementations SHOULD NOT require trace flags to have the Trace Context Level 2 Random flag set, in case the Trace ID is used as the